LionelDraghi/ArchiCheck/docs/building.md

   Needed external software : libopentoken, and gnat gcc Ada compiler.

-  > On Debian Linux family : `apt install libopentoken6-dev gnat make` to install.
+  > On Debian Linux family : `apt install libopentoken6-dev gnat make`

   archicheck exe will be in the `Obj` directory.

-  To build ArchiCheck and test it : `make check`.
+  To run ArchiCheck tests : `make check`
   > Warning : tested on a Linux platform only

 Portability :